Running Automatic and Manual Office 365 Updates

 - Open one of the Office 365 applications installed on your computer, for example, Microsoft Word 365.

 - In the menu bar of the Word window, click File.

 The File menu opens.

-The Account screen opens.
-I have already logged in to Office 365.
+- The Account screen opens.
+We have already logged in to Office 365.
 In the Office Updates section, click Update Options.
 In the menu that opens, you get four options:

 - Update Now – this is the option to update Microsoft Office right now.